melusc/moodle_userscripts/readme.md

 ## About

-Currently, all these userscripts are written in typescript (except one), and jsx using [preact](https://github.com/preactjs/preact).
+Currently, all these userscripts are written in typescript and jsx using [preact](https://github.com/preactjs/preact).